Yüreğir: Neighbourhoods in the urban area

 South of the D400: Bounded by D400 state road on the road and Yüreğir Canal on the west, this zone has 2 neighbourhoods: Levent and Güzelevler.

 Neighbourhoods outside the urban area

-As the city borders expanded the municipalities and villages in the new limits of the city are annexed to the city.
-Neighbourhoods of the former municipalities and former villages then became part of the Yüreğir district as neighbourhoods.
-There are total of 61 non-urban neighbourhoods which are located on the east and south end of Yüreğir.
+As the city borders have expanded, the municipalities and villages in the new limits of the city have been annexed to the city.
+Neighbourhoods of the former municipalities and former villages have then become part of the Yüreğir district as neighbourhoods.
+There are a total of 61 non-urban neighbourhoods which are located on the east and south end of Yüreğir.